lino-framework/book/docs/admin/config_dirs.rst

 Second step: make the local config directory accessible to the end user via SSH or WebDAV or any other method.

-.. xfile:: config

-Lino has a concept of configuration directories that are a bit like Django's `templates` directories.

 Creating a desktop link to the local configuration directory